Are you sure you want to logout now?

 Professionals can learn new skills

 A break from work can lead to professionals forgetting skills and missing out on new skills.
-That’s what happened with Shalini, now a Research Analyst at Factsuite.
+That’s what happened with Shalini, now Research Analyst at Factsuite.
 Marriage and family lead Shalini to take a two and a half years break from work.
-However, when Shalini decided to reenter work, she realized she had forgotten a lot of things in which she was once an expert.
+However, when Shalini decided to reenter work, she realized she had forgotten a lot of what she was once an expert of.

 She owes her reentry into work to her organization and colleagues, “Most organizations are hesitant of hiring professionals who have taken a break, especially women who have families and children.
 But that bias needs to be broken.
 I got a lot of support from my colleagues, plus, self motivation can make a lot of difference.”
 A lot of organizations fail to understand that the lack of skills in returning women can be handled with simple training programs.